How to Make Char Siu Marinade: Authentic Cantonese Recipe

 Five Spice, Hoisin, and Fermented Tofu Are Non-Negotiable

-The ratio matters: two tablespoons five spice, four tablespoons hoisin, two tablespoons fermented tofu (mashed smooth), three tablespoons soy sauce, two tablespoons honey or rock sugar, one tablespoon sesame oil, and two cloves garlic minced.
-This makes enough for three pounds of pork shoulder or belly.
+The ratio’s key: two tablespoons five spice, four hoisin, two fermented tofu (mashed smooth), three soy sauce, two honey or rock sugar, one sesame oil, two cloves minced garlic.
+Enough for three pounds of pork shoulder or belly.

 Where to Find Fermented Tofu and What to Buy